 Titanium offers seven times the strength of platinum, which is the strongest of traditional precious metals, with only one third of the weight.
-Our testing confirmed that titanium Floeting Diamond settings have a 20x greater tolerance for impact and 10x more wear durability than traditional precious metal settings.
+Our testing confirmed that titanium Floeting® Diamond settings have great tolerance for impact and wear durability.

-The specialist titanium Floeting Diamond settings have been beautifully paired with precious metals including 18k gold and platinum.
+The specialist titanium Floeting® Diamond settings can be paired with precious metals including 18k gold and platinum.
 The combination allows the wearer to appreciate the diamond’s bright white reflections, while retaining the opportunity to choose their preferred precious metal.
 All with absolute confidence in the security of the diamond.

 Drop and Wearability Test Results

-In-house strength testing comparing a traditional claw setting and The Floeting Diamond setting against standard IEC 60068-2-31:2008 showed ground-breaking results.
+In-house strength testing against standard IEC 60068-2-31:2008 showed ground-breaking results.
 This standard mimics the scenario of a ring dropping repeatedly onto a hard surface from over three-foot high.
-The testing reinforced Callaghan Innovation’s results of The Floeting Diamond’s superiority in comparison to traditional precious metal diamond jewelry settings.
-In the traditional precious metal claw setting, the diamond came loose after only 298 drops.
-The Floeting Diamond, however, remained secure in its setting after several thousand drops.
+The testing reinforced Callaghan Innovation’s results of The Floeting® Diamond’s durability.
+The Floeting® Diamond remained secure in its setting after several thousand drops.